surniaulula/wpsso/readme.txt

 * [GitHub](https://surniaulula.github.io/wpsso/)
 * [WordPress.org](https://plugins.trac.wordpress.org/browser/wpsso/)

-<h3>Development Updates for Pro Users</h3>
+<h3>Development Updates for Pro Version</h3>

-<p>Development versions are available to WPSSO Core Pro users.
-Under the SSO &gt; Update Manager settings page, select the "Development and Up" version filter for WPSSO Core and all its extensions (to satisfy version dependencies).
+<p>Development, alpha, beta, and release candidate updates are available to WPSSO Core Pro version users.
+Under the SSO &gt; Update Manager settings page, you can select the "Development and Up" version filter (for example) for the WPSSO Core plugin and all its extensions (to satisfy any version dependencies).
 Save the plugin settings, and click the "Check for Updates" button to fetch the latest / current WPSSO version information.
-When new Development versions are available, they can be installed under the Dashboard &gt; Updates page (like any other plugin update).
+When new development versions are available, they can be installed under the Dashboard &gt; Updates page (like any other plugin update).
 You can also re-select the "Stable / Production" version filter at any time to re-install the last stable / production version of a plugin.</p>

 <h3>Changelog / Release Notes</h3>